Context Adaptive Cooperation: Introduction

-Interestingly, in addition to eventually providing the same set of $\ell$ pairs $\langle v,i\rangle$ to non-Byzantine processes, the \CAC abstraction provides each process with an imperfect oracle that provides information about the set of pairs that might get accepted in the future.
-In some particular circumstances, this second set allows processes to know that they have converged to the final set of accepted pairs, and that they will not accept any other pair. \CAC thus falls in an intermediate class of cooperation abstractions that dynamically adapts to the number of proposers and their proposed values.
+To help reach agreement in favorable cases, the \CAC abstraction endows each process with \emph{an imperfect oracle} that offers information about the set of pairs that might get accepted in the future.
+This oracle is imperfect in the sense that it may produce false positives (it might return pairs that never get accepted).
+The oracle cannot, however, produce false negatives: any pair excluded by the oracle will never be accepted by any correct process.

-After formally presenting the \CAC abstraction, this paper presents two implementations.
-One that is easy to implement but sub-optimal (\Cref{sec:simple-algorithm-1}), and a second one that finishes in three asynchronous rounds when $n>3t$ and finishes in two asynchronous rounds in the best cases if $n>5t$ (\Cref{sec:opti-algorithm}).
-Hence, this implementation has the same implementation cost as signature-free BRB \cite{B87,IR16} (see \Cref{fig:cac:parameters}).
-This cost is obtained with the help of signatures\footnote{Which is limited in $\mathsf{poly}(\kappa)$, where $\kappa$ is a security parameter.}, but without considering other assumptions on synchrony or failures.
+In favorable cases, the oracle's predictions allow processes to detect they have converged to the final set of accepted pairs, and that they will not accept any other pair.
+As a result, \CAC provides a weak form of agreement, and falls into an intermediate class of cooperation abstractions that are less powerful than consensus (and thus feasible even in fully asynchronous environments), but that can achieve fast-path agreement under propitious conditions~\cite{D82,FM88,YNG98,AW23}.
+Specifically, \CAC can dynamically adjust to the number of proposers and the conflicts between proposed values, thereby expanding the design space of existing weak-agreement abstractions.